ServicesAdvisory and Education Certification Marks Inspections Testing UL SmartInsights™ Global Market Access Platform

 - Phthalates: to align the standard with the CPSC’s final rule on phthalates.

-Voting for these additions ends on December 12th, 2018 so members of the subcommittee and members of the main F15 committee on Consumer Products are urged to vote as soon as possible.
-A virtual meeting will take place after the balloting to address any potential negatives to these changes.
+Voting for these additions ends on December 12, 2018 .
+A virtual meeting will take place after the balloting to address any potential negatives towards these changes.